Azure/iotedge/doc/built-in-logs-pull.md

 ## Recommended logging format

-For best compatibility with this feature, t is recommended modules log in the following format when possible:
+For best compatibility with this feature, the recommended logging format is:

 ```
 {LogLevel}{Timestamp}{MessageText}